VirtualProgrammingLab/viplab-docker-dev-env/README.md

 ### Example

-To enable a profile, use `--profile` in the `docker-compose up`-command, like this:
+To enable a profile, use `--profile` in the `docker compose up`-command, like this:

 ```
-docker-compose --profile standalone --profile s3 up
+docker compose --profile standalone --profile s3 up
 ```

 ## Services